Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 not work as intended.

 Take the first bunch of pixels and insert the pixel with the plug (the end that will be connected to the LED Strip Bricklet).
-See the schematic drawing for the correct position, marked as start.

 .. image:: /Images/Kits/kit_blinkenlights_build_step1_350.jpg
    :scale: 100 %